Tommie Harris: Post-retirement

 Harris was the co-owner of the Texas Outlaws of the Fall Experimental Football League along with fellow NFL alum Eric Bassey.
 Harris donated $165,000 to pay for new equipment in the Lions Club Park Family Recreation and Senior Center in Killeen, Texas.
 The facility's recreation center was named after him to honor his donation.

-Personal
+Personal life

 Harris was mentored by NFL Hall of Famer Reggie White, whose influence significantly shaped his life and playing career.
 Harris remained close with the White family even after his death in 2004.

 Harris married his wife, Ashley, in January 2012 and the couple had two children together.
 In February 2012, Ashley suddenly died of a brain aneurysm while undergoing a routine medical procedure.
 In 2016, Harris' daughter died of Sudden Infant Death Syndrome.
 In 2017, his agent, William G. Horn, was revealed to be stealing money from Harris' charity and using it for personal expenses, including entertainment and traveling.
 Horn was sentenced to 15 months in prison.
 In 2020, Harris' father, Tommie Sr., died following a one-year struggle with kidney failure.
 Harris published a book about coping with his personal struggles, titled Endure: Playing Through Life's Hardest Hits in 2021.